-- (1) In the event that an error is made on a pay cheque by the Employer, the Employer agrees to correct the error within two (2) business days. - (2) The Employer will make the same vaccinations available to all employees as are made available to Corrections Branch staff. - (3) Where operationally feasible, Union Safety committee members will participate in centre Health and Safety Committee meetings.
+In the event that an error is made on a pay cheque by the Employer, the Employer agrees to correct the error within two (2) business days.

+Employees, upon request, will receive flu, TB, Hepatitis B vaccines when these vaccines are made available to Corrections Branch staff.

+Where operationally feasible, Union Safety Committee members will participate in Centre Health and Safety Committee meetings.